mehulagg/gitlab/doc/user/project/repository/repository_mirroring.md

 - Within five minutes of being received.
 - Within one minute if **Only mirror protected branches** is enabled.

-In the case of a diverged branch, you will see an error indicated at the **Mirroring repositories** section.
+In the case of a diverged branch, an error displays in the **Mirroring repositories** section.

 ### Configuring push mirrors through the API